chineidu/nyc-taxi-price-prediction/README.md

 pip install -e ".[dev]"
 ```

-* To install with the packages required for making documentation, run:
+* To install ONLY the packages required for making documentation, run:

 ```bash
 pip install -e ".[docs]"
 ```

-* To install with the packages required for testing, run:
+* To install ONLY the packages required for testing, run:

 ```bash
 pip install -e ".[test]"